 Advertising is important - done correctly - your home will potentially rent quicker and at a higher rate!
 Our marketing of your rental home can include:

 (A) Internet.
 We use a Network Of Sites technology to advertise your home on the internet.
 We advertise your home on an extensive network that includes but is not limited to: www.Rentals.com, www.RentalHouses.com, www.FreeRentalSite.com , www.Zillow.com,www.Trulia.com, www.HotPads.com, and our main website www.StarsAndStripesHomes.com.

 Stars & Stripes Homes uses the most up-to-date, advanced, Mobile Responsive Technology for its website - www.StarsAndStripesHomes.com.

 (B) Signage.
 We can place a Stars & Stripes Homes, Inc. sign in your yard or window as appropriate.
 Some homeowners do not want a sign in their front yard or window.
 If you do not want a sign, we will honor that request and not use a sign.

 (C) Walk-Ins.
-Face-to-face meeting with walk-in customers.
-Stars & Stripes Homes has a bricks-and-mortar location in Southeast Aurora, Colorado.
+Face-to-face meetings with walk-in customers.
+Stars & Stripes Homes has a brick-and-mortar location in Southeast Aurora, Colorado.

 3. What Does Stars & Stripes Homes, Inc. Charge To Manage My Home?

 You get what you pay for.
 There are no upfront fees!
-We earn our pay when we find a qualified tenant, have a signed lease, and received rent and the tenant has moved into your home!
+We earn our pay when we find a qualified tenant, have a signed lease and receive rent and the tenant has moved into your home!

 Monthly Management Fee - Our monthly management fee typically ranges from 8 to 10 percent of the monthly rent we collect on your behalf.